codedragon/code_reviews/slides.md

 * Exactly the call and result causing the problem
 * Any related log messages
 * Exactly what should have happened
-* What you have tried so far, clues discovered
+* What you have tried and learned